heremaps/here-artifact-sbt-resolver/CONTRIBUTING.md

  */
 ```
 replace the `<x>` and `<y>` with numbers to denote the years in which the materials were created and modified.
-- the package name should start with `com.here.platform`
+- The package name should start with `com.here.platform`
-- the folder structure should reflect the package name
+- The folder structure should reflect the package name
-- basic Scala stylistic guidelines can be found [here](https://docs.scala-lang.org/style/).
+- Basic Scala stylistic guidelines can be found [here](https://docs.scala-lang.org/style/).
-- it is recommended to use [Scalafmt](https://scalameta.org/scalafmt/) code formatter.
+- It is recommended to use [Scalafmt](https://scalameta.org/scalafmt/) code formatter.
 The configuration is in `.scalafmt.conf` file.

 You may use [IntelliJ IDEA scalfmt plugin](https://plugins.jetbrains.com/plugin/8236-scalafmt)
 or the following SBT commands available in the project: